PyO3/pyo3/guide/src/async-await.md

 As a consequence, `async fn` parameters and return types must also be `Send + 'static`, so it is not possible to have a signature like `async fn does_not_compile(arg: &PyAny, py: Python<'_>) -> &PyAny`.

 However, there is an exception for method receiver, so async methods can accept `&self`/`&mut self`.
+Note that this means that the class instance is borrowed for as long as the returned future is not completed, even across yield points and while waiting for I/O operations to complete.
+Hence, other methods cannot obtain exclusive borrows while the future is still being polled.
+This is the same as how async methods in Rust generally work but it is more problematic for Rust code interfacing with Python code due to pervasive shared mutability.
+This strongly suggests to prefer shared borrows `&self` to exclusive ones `&mut self` to avoid racy borrow check failures at runtime.

 ## Implicit GIL holding